pressure & air pressure

 atmospheric air pressure

 The pressure type being most essential for measuring the ambient conditions on earth is the atmospheric air pressure pamb.
 It is generated by the weight of the atmosphere surrounding the earth up to a height of approx. 500 km.
 Up to this height where the absolute pressure is pabs = 0 the atmospheric air pressure is permanently being reduced.
 At sea level the average air pressure pamb is 1,013.25 hPa.
 The air pressure related to sea level is the effective air pressure at the measuring site converted to sea level.
 It is converted by the summation of the pressure difference being generated by the weight of the air column between measuring site and sea level.
 By this it is reached that air pressures can be compared independently on sea level.
 At the so-called high and low pressure conditions the air pressure is fluctuating for about ±5 %.
 Assumed that there is the same temperature at various distances from the earth, the air pressure is decreasing at increasing height acc. to an exponential function.
-Here the so-called international height formula is valid :
+Here the so-called international height formula is valid : by means of which the effective air pressure in a defined height h is determined.

 relative pressure